data-edu/data-science-in-education/16-teaching-data-science.Rmd

-For inclusivity, we considered who makes up the audience for this text and how a broader view of who participates in data science informs the types of challenges, topics, and data that we included and its accessibility (technically, in terms of how a wide audience of readers is able to access and use the book as well how the content is written based on the unique assets that those in education bring), along with how we differentiate the book.
+For inclusivity, we considered who makes up the audience for this text and how a broader view of who participates in data science informs the types of challenges, topics, and data that we included and its accessibility (technically, in terms of how a wide audience of readers is able to access and use the book as well as how the content is written based on the unique assets that those in education bring), along with how we differentiate the book.